lupyuen/pinephone-lvgl-zig/README.md

 function import requires a callable
 ```

-We need to compile the LVGL Library with `zig cc` and link it in.
+We need to compile the LVGL Library with `zig cc` and link it in...

+# Compile LVGL to WebAssembly with Zig Compiler

 TODO: Use Zig to compile LVGL from C to WebAssembly [(With `zig cc`)](https://github.com/lupyuen/zig-bl602-nuttx#zig-compiler-as-drop-in-replacement-for-gcc)

 TODO: Can we link `lvglwasm.wasm` with LVGL compiled with `zig build-obj`?

 TODO: Call `lv_demo_widgets` exported by `lvgltest.wasm`

-TODO: How to pass Strings and Buffers between JavaScript and Zig?
-See [mitchellh/zig-js](https://github.com/mitchellh/zig-js)

 TODO: Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)